 - Adrenal Support: The adrenal glands can easily become overworked and inflamed during prolonged times of stress.
 Supporting these glands, which regulate our hormones, can encourage a calmer state, reducing anxiety, aid with insomnia, and improve mood and overall ability to adapt and cope.

 - Immune Supplements: Since our immune system tends to become suppressed during times of trauma and stress, giving the Immune system some added support can help us avoid getting illnesses we may very well have trouble fighting.
-I highly recommend taking Vitamins: C (250mg as often as every 2 hrs), D (at least 2oooiu/day), E ( 400iu/day), and/or an Echinacea/Goldenseal tincture.
+I highly recommend taking Vitamins: C (250mg as often as every 2 hrs), D (at least 2000iu/day), E ( 400iu/day), and/or an Echinacea/Goldenseal tincture.
 Note: do check with your Dr if you have any health conditions or are taking medication.

 - Essential Oils: Essential oils encourage healing through inhalation.
 Odor molecules travel through the nose and affect the brain through a variety of receptor sites directly connected to those parts of the brain that control heart rate, blood pressure, breathing, memory, stress levels, and hormone balance.
 Particularly helpful during times of stress: Frankincense, Balsam Fir, Spruce, and the Blends: Hope, Harmony, Forgiveness, Release, Envision, Valor, Peace & Calming, and Joy.

-- Bach Remedies: Working through the healing powers of plant extracts, the Back remedies are safe, deemed to have no effect on the physical body or physical symptoms, they work at a mental and emotional level and are particularly useful for trauma.
+- Bach Remedies: Working through the healing powers of plant extracts, the Bach remedies are safe, deemed to have no effect on the physical body or physical symptoms, they work at a mental and emotional level, and are particularly useful for trauma.
 For more information, start here.

 - Calming Techniques: Invite as much calm into the mind and body as possible.
 Simple, at-home, practices that can be incorporated into every day life: warm baths with Epsom salts, meditation, yoga, deep breathing, quiet walks, journaling and reading.

 - Nourish Properly: As nutrient absorption and intestinal function is compromised at this time, optimal nutritional intake and good eating habits is crucial.
 Stick to a whole foods diet, avoid sugars, alcohol, caffeine, processed foods, and problematic foods.
-Include as many nurturing foods as possible: ginger, garlic, turmeric, onions, curry, roots, broths, berries, salmon, sprouts, greens, cruciferous vegetables, lentils and chia.
+Include as many nurturing foods as possible: ginger, garlic, turmeric, onions, curry, roots, broths, berries, salmon, sprouts, greens, cruciferous vegetables, lentils and chia are particularly beneficial.